Texe Marrs

 Texe William Marrs (July 15, 1944 – November 23, 2019) was an American writer and radio host, who ran two fundamentalist Christian ministries, Power of Prophecy Ministries and Bible Home Church, both based in Austin, Texas.
-His teachings included heavy elements of antisemitism, anti-Catholicism, Illuminati and Freemasonry conspiracy theories.
+His teachings included elements of antisemitism, anti-Catholicism, Illuminati and Freemasonry conspiracy theories.

 He was an officer in the United States Air Force for 20 years, reaching the rank of captain, and a faculty member at the University of Texas.

 Media coverage

 Marrs received coverage from the news media for his claims that: